JingqingZ/BaiduTraffic/README.md

 <h2 id="Dataset">Q-Traffic Dataset</h2>
 We collected a large-scale traffic prediction dataset - Q-Traffic dataset, which consists of three sub-datasets: query sub-dataset, traffic speed sub-dataset and road network sub-dataset.
 We compare our released Q-Traffic dataset with different datasets used for traffic prediction.

+### Access to the Q-Traffic Dataset
+This dataset is now available at Baidu Research Open-Access Dataset ([BROAD](https://ai.baidu.com/broad/introduction?dataset=traffic)).

 ### Query Sub-dataset
 This sub-dataset was collected in Beijing, China between April 1, 2017 and May 31, 2017, from the [Baidu Map](https://map.baidu.com).
 The detailed pre-processing of this sub-dataset is described in the paper.
 The query sub-dataset contains about 114 million user queries, each of which records the <code>starting time-stamp, coordinates of the starting location, coordinates of the destination, estimated travel time (minutes)</code>.
 There are some query samples as follows:
 <code>